-INFRACTION CONSEQUENCE MINOR Disruption Inappropriate Displays of Affection 1 st Offense: student conference, parent contact 2 nd Offense: same as above and behavior probation for 2 weeks 3 rd Offense: same as above, behavior probation for the remainder of the quarter, and a parent meeting MODERATE Abusive Language Disrespect/Defiance Skipping Class Technology Violation 1st Offense: student conference, parent contact 2nd Offense: same as above and behavior probation for 2 weeks 3rd Offense: same as above and behavior probation for the remainder of the quarter, 1 day of in-school suspension, & parent meeting Repeated offenses may lead to out-of-school suspension.
-MAJOR Fighting Theft Vandalism 1st Offense: student conference, parent contact, 1 day out-of-school suspension 2nd Offense: same as above, behavior probation for the remainder of the quarter, 3 days out-of-school suspension, parent meeting 3rd Offense: same as above, behavior probation for the remainder of the semester, 3-10 days out-of-school suspension, parent meeting, and possible expulsion Law enforcement may be contacted at any level of offense depending on the severity of the offense.
+INFRACTION CONSEQUENCE M Disruption 1 st Offense: student conference, parent contact I 2 nd Offense: same as above and behavior probation for 2 weeks N 3 rd Offense: same as above, behavior probation for the remainder of the О quarter, and a parent meeting R M Abusive Language 1 st Offense: student conference, parent contact О Disrespect/Defiance 2 nd Offense: same as above and behavior probation for 2 weeks D 1 3 rd Offense: same as above and behavior probation for the remainder of E Technology Violation the quarter, 1 day of in-school suspension, & parent meeting R A Repeated offenses may lead to out-of-school suspension.
+T \mathbf{E} M Fighting 1st Offense: student conference, parent contact, 1 day out-of-school A Theft suspension J 2 nd Offense: same as above, behavior probation for the remainder of the О Vandalism quarter, 3 days out-of-school suspension, parent meeting R 3 rd Offense: same as above, behavior probation for the remainder of the semester, 3-10 days out-of-school suspension, parent meeting, and possible expulsion Law enforcement may be contacted at any level of offense depending on the severity of the offense.
 A parent/guardian of a student will be billed for the cost to repair or replace any damaged or stolen property.